JiminGo-Research/jimingo.github.io/_projects/4_project.md

     Structure of AHP and TOPSIS results
 </div>

-<b>Who is the real winner?</b> Upon seeing the experimental results, where the NFL ranked first in all categories, we began to wonder if it was simply because the NFL hosted the game, leading to a higher number of mentions.
+<b>Who is the real winner?</b> Upon seeing the experimental results, where the NFL ranked first in all categories, we began to wonder <b>if it was simply because the NFL hosted the game, leading to a higher number of mentions</b>.
 This curiosity led us to <b>social network analysis</b>.
 We difined nodes as each user and brand, and we determined that an edge exists when a user mentions a brand name in a tweet.
 We also examined how the network evolved during the initial game time, half game time, and entire game time.
 What was surprising was that, <b>after the game ended, contrary to the results from the MCDM, Verizon had the largest node size</b>.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">